 Sir Laurence Olivier, Lord Olivier (1907-1989) received 13 nominations, though they include Best Director and Best Picture (“Hamlet”, 1949), and one honorary award.
 He also won 4 times.

-First posthumous lgbt male acting nomination, first lgbt actor to be nominated posthumously twice
+posthumous lgbt male acting nomination, first lgbt actor to be nominated

 I think that’s enough statistics for now.
 If I get the time I’ll produce another list of interesting lgbt Oscar facts in the future, perhaps concentrating on music, design or production.